-• CREDITS THROUGH THE COLLEGE LEVEL EXAMINATION PROGRAM SUBJECT EXAMINATIONS
+CREDITS THROUGH THE COLLEGE LEVEL EXAMINATION PROGRAM SUBJECT EXAMINATIONS

-An enrolled or entering student at Southeastern may gain credit in a number of courses by completing certain subject examinations of the College Level Program (CLEP) provided by Educational Testing Services and administered through the Testing Office.
-CLEP Examinations may be taken at Southeastern by appointment only.
+An enrolled or entering student at Southeastern may gain credit in a number of courses by completing certain subject examinations of the College Level Examination Program (CLEP) provided by Educational Testing Services and administered through the Testing Office.
+CLEP examinations may be taken at Southeastern by appointment only.
 All tests are Computer Based, which allow for immediate test result(s) upon completion of testing.
+A non-refundable administrative fee is assessed for each exam.